Quit Claim Deed Forms

-In the first field, enter the dollar amount (in words) that the Grantee is paying for the property.
-If it is a gift, include a monetary amount of one dollar ($1) or ten dollars ($10).
+In the first field, enter the dollar amount (in words) that the grantee is paying for the property.
+If it is a gift, include a monetary amount of one dollar ($1.00) or ten dollars ($10.00).
 Then, enter both the county and state in which the property is located, followed by a legal description of the property.
-The description does not have to look similar to the example provided – however, it should contain detailed information that sufficiently depicts the property.
+The description does not have to look similar to the example provided – however, it should contain detailed information that adequately describes the property.

 Here, the witness(es) to the deed, much like Step 6, will need to write their signature(s), printed name(s), address(es), and phone number(s).
 Whether or not the deed is required to be signed by one (1) or two (2) witnesses depends on the state statutes in which the property is located.

 The section at the bottom of the second (2nd) page is to be completed by a Notary Public only.
 No information needs to be (or should be) entered into this section by the grantor or preparer.